-In October 2018, the United Nations’ Intergovernmental Panel on Climate Change (IPCC) released its Global Warming at 1.5 degrees report.
+In October 2018, the United Nations’ Intergovernmental Panel on Climate Change (IPCC) released its report, Global Warming of 1.5ºC.
 The landmark report highlighted the need for businesses and governments to act immediately to reverse the human impact on climate change.
-Here, Matthew Stone at organic polymer solar cell producer NextGen Nano, explains why this could mark a shift in photovoltaic (PV) technology.
+Here, Matthew Stone, of organic polymer solar cell producer NextGen Nano, explains why this could mark a shift in photovoltaic (PV) technology.

 In 1938, English inventor Guy Stewart Callendar first presented evidence supporting his theory that human activity, namely that of producing carbon emissions, was altering climate temperatures.
 Today, this theory has been repeatedly supported by scientific research.
-Yet, it has still taken 80 years, and the release of the IPCC’s Global Warming at 1.5 degrees report every five years, for many people to begin discussing it with any sense of urgency.
+Yet, it has still taken 80 years, and the release of the IPCC’s Global Warming of 1.5ºC report every five years, for many people to begin discussing it with any sense of urgency.

 Change is happening, of course.
 In July, the UK’s electrical grid had not burned any coal for approximately 1,000 hours.
 As of mid-October 2018, MyGridGB noted that this number had reached more than 1,700 hours of coal-free power.

 Solar sits among the biggest contributors of low-carbon energy across Europe, with several countries including the UK and Germany setting solar output highs during summer 2018.
-However, there are disadvantages to current PV technology that are limiting adoption of solar in certain applications and industries.
+However, there are disadvantages to current PV technology, which are limiting adoption of solar in certain applications and industries.

-Conventional PV panels as we see them today typically use silicon solar cells to capture sunlight and generate power.
+Conventional PV panels, as we see them today, typically use silicon solar cells to capture sunlight and generate power.
 The problem is that the panels are brittle, cumbersome and expensive.
 This expense predominately comes from the large surface areas that are required to generate any meaningful power, which is due to the limited efficiency of silicon solar cells.
-If a business or individual wants to install solar panels, they require a substantial amount of real estate to accommodate.
+If a business or individual wants to install solar panels, they require a substantial amount of real estate to accommodate them.

 In addition to this, many second generation solar panels — which were initially developed to overcome the efficacy issues of the first generation — use pollutant or toxic materials.